mbs1337/update-notifier/README.md

 ## Installation

 1. Download or clone this repository
-2. Upload the `update-notifier` folder to `/wp-content/plugins/` directory
+2. Upload the `update-notifier-wordpress` folder to `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 ## Configuration